syncfusion-content/windowsforms-docs/WindowsForms/maskededitbox/Getting-Started.md

 ## Mask settings

-You can set some common symbols for [Mask](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.MaskedEditBox~Mask.html) property.
-For example, the symbols are set as like "##:##".
+You can set some common symbols for the [Mask](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.MaskedEditBox~Mask.html) property.
+For example, the symbols are set as "##:##".

 N> The **#** symbol allows numeric entry only in that position.